ricmmartins/azure-vpn-aws/README.md

 ![createconnection3](images/createconnection3.png)

-After a few minutes, you can see the connection stablished:
+After a few minutes, you can see the connection established:

 ![connectionstablished](images/connectionstablished.png)